simonewebdesign/simonewebdesign/source/_posts/2025-03-28-programming-love-letter.md

 Think a little about why you enjoy what you enjoy.

 Why do you code?
 What do you like about it?
 I've been asking myself these questions, but I haven't quite found the answer yet.
 Maybe there's no single answer, after all.
 For me, it's an _ensemble_; there's a whole range of reasons that make programming so enticing to me.
-For example, I feel like...
+For example, I feel like...<!--more-->

 - **Programming is like writing a poem.** A beautiful set of words that fit well together; ideally short &amp; sweet.
 Finding the right balance is tricky, but very rewarding once you do.